We are recruiting teachers to teach online for NCVPS!

 - AP CLASSES – If you desire to teach an AP Course for NCVPS, you MUST hold a AP certification from the College Board.
 For more information regarding AP certification go to: http://professionals.collegeboard.com/k-12/assessment/ap/plan/training.

 Step #2.
 Only applicants who have met ALL NCVPS requirements outlined in Step #1 will be considered for Step #2 of the process.
 Each selected applicant will be asked to serve as a Teaching Assistant (TA) before being offered a part-time position.
-This will require you to volunteer your time to complete the TA Orientation and work with a Veteran Teacher for a whole semester for block courses and one (1) full year for year-long courses before you can be considered.
-During this time, you will learn about NCVPS teacher expectations, guidelines/policies, participate in professional development related to this position.
-A checklist will be used to guide the process as you work under the supervision of an experienced online teacher.
-Once the TA process has been completed, a rubric is used to document your effectiveness and will be used to identify the most qualified teacher for a new position.
-If there is a need in your preferred subject area, you can be considered to teach the following semester.
+The Teacher Assistant (TA) Process will require you to volunteer your time for 18 weeks to complete the TA Orientation Coursework and Practicum.
+During the Orientation Coursework (first 9 weeks), you will learn NCVPS teacher expectations, guidelines/policies, and Best Practices.
+The second 9 weeks is the TA Practicum.
+The Practicum is a student teaching like experience where teaching responsibilities are increasingly given under the supervision of a veteran teacher to best prepare you for your own section should you be added to the teaching pool at the conclusion of the TA Process.
 You must serve as a TA to be considered for any teaching position.

 Step #3, In order to be considered for a teaching position, you must meet all of our requirements.
 Once you have met the requirements, you will be called for an interview by a NCVPS staff member.
 We will let you know when we will need the following documents for further consideration.
 Please do not send them to us until we make the request: